Jan and Jędrzej Śniadecki Street, Bydgoszcz: Tenement at 4

 One of the most beautifully restored house in 2009.
 The address at its inception was then Elisabethstraße 55.
-In 1900, it was the property of Max Zweininger running a famous hat manufactory in Bromberg at 2 Focha street.
+In 1900, it was the property of Max Zweininger running a famous hat manufactory in Bydgoszcz at 2 Focha street.

 The facade teems with architectural details: from the delicately adorned main door, topped by an ornament with a mask and vegetal motifs, part of the bay window crowned by a wrought iron balcony, to windows cartouches and pediments, including shed dormers on the gable.